graphcore/popxl-addons/docs/pipelining.md

 Without pipelining we can use the method `addons.connect_activations` to attach expected `Fwd` connections from a callsite of the forward's graph to a `CallableGradGraph` (created from `ConcreteGradGraph.to_callable`).

 When pipelining there will be a _delay_ between the execution of the forward and gradient stages.
-In this delay additional forward execution will happen what will overwrite the activations of the a previous step.
+In this delay additional forward execution will happen that will overwrite the activations of the a previous step.
 To avoid this we must keep activations in a "stash" to be able to "restore" them later.
-`Stash` and `Restor` classes have been provided to add the required stash and restore operations.
+`Stash` and `Restore` classes have been provided to add the required stash and restore operations.
 The method `stash_and_restore_activations` calculates the required stash size then add `Stash` graphs to the required forward stage and `Restore` graphs to the gradient stage.
 This can be used as follows:
 ```python
 with addons.pipelined_execution(10) as p:
   with p.stage(0), popxl.ipu(0):